Ratko Butorović: Early life

-Growing up in Nikšić, Buturović's extended family included his maternal cousin Milo Đukanović (six years Buturović's junior and son of Buturović's maternal uncle Radovan) who would later go on to become the longtime political and state leader of Montenegro.
+Growing up in Nikšić, Butorović's extended family included his maternal cousin Milo Đukanović (six years Buturović's junior and son of Buturović's maternal uncle Radovan) who would later go on to become the longtime political and state leader of Montenegro.

 In the early-to-mid-1970s, after completing high school in his hometown, teenage Buturović moved northwards to SR Serbia: first to Belgrade before eventually settling in Novi Sad where he enrolled in the mechanical engineering program at the University of Novi Sad's Faculty of Technical Sciences.
 It was in Novi Sad where Buturović grew close to Brano Mićunović, a fellow Nikšić-born-and-bred Montenegrin who had, much like Buturović, arrived in Novi Sad in search of expanded opportunities and was already well on his way to becoming an influential organized crime figure.
 Young Buturović quickly developed a knack for entrepreneurship, often of the illegal or semi-legal variety, reportedly making his first money by selling clothing items stolen in Italy that had been smuggled into SFR Yugoslavia.

 In his twenties, Butorović moved on to Vienna where, having had a strong physical build, he found employment as bouncer and bodyguard.
 It was reportedly during his time in Vienna that Buturović developed a close friendship with reputed mobster Đorđe "Giška" Božović.
 After Vienna, Buturović spent some time in Paris.
 By mid-1980s, he returned to SR Serbia within SFR Yugoslavia where he decided to modify his last name from Buturović to Butorović, reportedly in an effort of making himself harder to track down due to transgressions committed abroad.